matgrioni/betacode/README.md

 ## betacode

 Convert betacode to unicode and vice-versa easily.
+Tested on python 3.4, 3.5, and 3.6.

 ### Install